Smoking, ingesting, or vaping marijuana can make you high or “stoned.” If you’ve never tried marijuana, you might wonder what it feels like.

 - mental health

 Smoking and vaping tend to produce a shorter, more intense high than edibles.
-However, what you experience after taking marijuana depends on a lot of factors, including the dose, potency, and your own previous experience with the drug.
+However, what you experience after taking cannabis depends on a lot of factors, including the dose, potency, and your own previous experience with the drug.